meytalbs/os_ex4/README.txt

 When it receives the SIGINT signal, it turns to the handler signal, releases the queue, and finishes.

-Input:
+Input:		*no input*
-Output:
+Output:		*no output*

 compile: gcc -Wall ex4c1.c -o ex4c1
-run: ./ex3c1
+run: ./ex4c1

-importent: must to run it befor program in ex4c1.c!
+importent: (in 3 diffrent terminals) run order: ./ex4c1 ./ex4c2 ./ex4c3

 Program file: ex4c2.c